SkylerElmstrom/Portfolio/content/home/experience.md

   * Organize, Prepare, and Manage Project GIS Data
   * Conduct and Provide GIS Products for Reports and Communications
   * Developed GIS Automation Strategies For More Efficient Data Management
-  * Assist with the Development of Baysian network Models for Evaulating the Relative Risk of Changes to Water Quality, Toxins, and Climate Change to Protected End-point Species such as Delta Smelt and Chinook Salmon
+  * Assist with Development of Baysian Network Models for Evaluating the Relative Risk of Environmental Changes to Protected End-point Species such as Delta Smelt and Chinook Salmon
   """

 [[experience]]